-Gudrún Johnsen undertakes work for Kaupthing on a contractual basis.
-This is permissible by Icelandic Law and guidelines.
+John P. Madden III is an employee of Kaupthing.
 The Bank and Kaupthing, as owner of Kaupskil, may have different interests with respect to the financial reorganisations of customers who have obligations with both parties.
 According to the Rules of Procedure for the Board, a director is not permitted to attend Board meetings or participate in the discussion or the decision-making process if any conflicts of interest arise concerning that particular director.